 In 1998, he was awarded an Honorary Fellowship by the Royal College of Anaesthetists for his international contribution to Anaesthesia and Analgesia.
 In 2000, he was elected to Fellowship of the Australian and New Zealand College of Anaesthetists.
 In 2001, he obtained his two-year Postgraduate Diploma in Pain Management from the University of Sydney.
 Later that year, he obtained the Fellowship of the Faculty of Pain Medicine of the Australian and New Zealand College of Anaesthetists.

 He served as Dean of the Australian and New Zealand Faculty of Pain Medicine from 2014 to 2016.
 During that period, he was appointed as Director of the Australian and New Zealand College of Anaesthetists.
-He is currently Chair of the New Zealand National Committee of the Australian and New Zealand Faculty of Pain Medicine.
+He served as the Chair of the New Zealand National Committee of the Australian and New Zealand Faculty of Pain Medicine.